Today’s Deals on Squier Affinity Stratocaster

 - Intonation may need some work

-- 10 watt amplifier with headphone output with guitar connector cable
+- 10 watt guitar amplifier with headphone output and guitar to amp cable.

 Looking for a guitar that could help your child learn some serious rock?
 This guitar might just be the trick.
 The RockJam RJEG02 comes in the iconic ST design with a high gloss finish that will make your child look like a pro.

 Their attention to detail never fails to amaze me, even at this super affordable price.
 One thing’s for sure – the RJEG02 does not compromise on quality as it has great quality metal gear heads and a solid basswood body to generate a truly refined sound.

 The starter package comes with a 10-watt amp, a gig bag, strap, lead, picks, and spare strings.
 But what I really enjoy about this guitar is its three single coil pickups and also its whammy bar – that will surely keep your kids busy as they advance their guitar skills.